Eurocc-Italy/DL4DT/README.md

 * use DL to find both a dictionary $D \in \mathbb{R}^{m \times n}$ with $m \ll n$ and a sparse matrix $X \in \mathbb{R}^{n \times N}$ to represent $Y \approx DX$.
 * use OMP to find only the sparse matrix $X$ such that $Y \approx DX$ if the dictionary $D$ is given.

+Therefore, it is preferable to have an input dataset with 2 dimensions: $m$ and $N$, where $N$ is the number of samples and $m$ is the number of features or variables orthe elements that describe a sample of the considered event.

-### Stage 0 :
+### Algorithm setup :
+  As first step of the workflow:
-  At the very beginning of the workflow, the entire dataset $Y$ collected on edge is transmitted to the cloud.
+  1. the entire dataset $Y$ collected on the edge needs to be transmitted to the cloud without any compression.
+It is computationally heavy but it has to be done only once.
-  Here, the DL factorization is applied on it by running ```DL4DT.py```, resulting in the learning of a reliable dictionary $D$ and the sparse representation $X$ (such that $Y \approx DX$).
+  2. On the cloud, the DL factorization is applied on it by running ```DL4DT.py```.
+It results in learning a reliable dictionary $D$ and the sparse representation $X$ such that $Y \approx DX$.
-  The user then must take care of both saving the dictionary $D$ on the cloud and transmit it to the edge.
+  3. Then, the user  must take care of both saving the dictionary $D$ on the cloud and transmit it to the edge.

   <img src="https://github.com/Eurocc-Italy/DL4DT/assets/145253585/b5e0286c-f314-42e6-af85-971d9c410da7" height="280" />

- ### Next stages :
+ ### Production :

   Afterwards, when a new smaller dataset of signals $Y_1$ is collected on edge, ```DL4DT.py``` computes only its sparse representation $X_1$ via OMP (i.e. such that $Y_1 \approx DX_1$).
   In this way, instead of transferring the entire dataset $Y_1$ to the cloud, it will be enough to send only $X_1$ which being very sparse is very lightweight.
   The script ```reader_cloud.py``` takes care of reconstructing the compressed version of the signal $Y_1$ on the cloud, by simply combining the already computed $D$ and the recent $X_1$.
 This step can be repeated for every new collected dataset on edge as long as the dictionary $D$ is enough representative.
 Users have the flexibility to decide when the dictionary $D$ has to be updated, in order to have more reliable results.
 A reasonable choice can be updating the dictionary after a fixed period of time or when the accuracy of the AI algorithm on the compressed dataset starts to decrease too much.

 <img src="https://github.com/Eurocc-Italy/DL4DT/assets/145253585/123e69d9-1f3a-4485-a7b6-f8d54682b2e8" height="300" />

 ## Environment setup and configuration
-You can download wherever you prefer this repository with
+You can download this repository both on the edge and on the cloud with
 ```
 git clone https://github.com/Eurocc-Italy/DL4DT.git
 ```